Sylius/Sylius/docs/customization/api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's say that you want to add a new field named ``additionalText`` to ``Product``.
-First let's create a new serializer that will support our ``Product`` resource:
+First we need to create a new serializer that will support our ``Product`` resource, but in this case we have a ``ProductNormalizer`` provided from Sylius.
+Unfortunately we cannot use more than one normalizer per resource, hence we will override existing one.

+Let's than copy code of ProductNormalizer from ``vendor/sylius/sylius/src/Sylius/Bundle/ApiBundle/Serializer/ProductNormalizer.php`` :

 .. code-block:: php